PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 * ABP Framework updates frequently.
 Sometimes it may break your application if you upgrade to the latest version.
 You need to pay attention to the release notes and upgrade guides when upgrading your application.

 In summary, ABP Framework is a great option if you want to build web API microservices that follow DDD patterns and a layered architecture.
 However, it is important to note that the advantages of ABP Framework can also be seen as disadvantages.
 To make the most of this framework, it is necessary to adhere to its design.
 Therefore, you need to carefully weigh the pros and cons of ABP Framework before using it.
 If you need some features such as multi-tenancy and audit logging, ABP Framework could be a great solution as these features would take a lot of time to implement from scratch.
 On the other hand, for smaller projects, ABP Framework may be overkill.
-It is highly recommended that you read their free e-book Implementing Domain Driven Design, which is a practical guide to applying DDD principles using ABP Framework.
+It is highly recommended that you read their free e-book _Implementing Domain Driven Design_, which is a practical guide to applying DDD principles using ABP Framework.
 You can find the e-book at https://abp.io/books/implementing-domain-driven-design.

-If you feel that ABP Framework is too heavy, two popular repositories on GitHub provide a starting point for clean architecture: Clean Architecture by Ardalis and Clean Architecture by Jason Taylor.
+If you feel that ABP Framework is too heavy, two popular repositories on GitHub provide a starting point for clean architecture: _Clean Architecture_ by Ardalis and _Clean Architecture_ by Jason Taylor.
 We will introduce these two repositories in the next section.

 ## Clean architecture